 Medically Reviewed By: Nicole Gaines, LPC

-Being in a marriage or relationships of any kind can offer a number of different challenges, no matter the people involved.
-But when there is a big difference in age, it can present both advantages and disadvantages, the latter being particularly difficult to deal with.
+Being in a marriage or relationship of any kind can offer several different challenges, no matter the people involved.
+But when there is a big age difference, it can present both advantages and disadvantages, the latter being particularly difficult to deal with.

 Age gaps, even when the couple is on the same page, can present real difficulties for the couple going forward in their relationship.
 Relationships are about the couple, but they can be impacted by outside factors as well.

 Like it or not, there are still perceptions about people that engage in relationships where the age gap is sizable.
 And sure, there are opinions everywhere, like the “half-your-age-plus-seven” rule that seems to be a reasonably popular frame of reference.